 Tall and sturdy, with a peaceful demeanor, Ron came in at age 71 to learn how to play the trombone.
 He had recently lost his wife to Alzheimer’s after caring for her during her last years.
 He did the same for his mother at the end of her life.
-His story really hit close to home for me.
+His story hit close to home for me.
 My Dad was caring for my Mom after caring for his Mom as well.
-Ron and I had plenty to talk about and as we got to know each other we learned to put the trombone together.
-A good place to start any trombone lesson.
-I’m pretty sure that was about all we did with the trombone that day.
-Ron told me the story of how he ended up with a trombone and the desire to play it.
+Ron and I had plenty to talk about, and as we got to know each other, we learned to put the trombone together—an excellent place to start any trombone lesson.
+I’m pretty sure that was all we did with the trombone that day.
+Ron told me how he ended up with a trombone and the desire to play it.

 Ron Gets A Christmas Present

 What do you get your grandfather for Christmas?
 I know one granddaughter who found a great answer.
-Ron’s granddaughter remembered a story he’d told about his Dad not getting him a trombone that he wanted when he was a boy.
-So finally at age 71, Ron got a trombone for Christmas.
-This gift touched Ron’s heart and he proudly displayed his new trombone on the wall.
+Ron’s granddaughter remembered a story he’d told about his Dad not getting him the trombone that he wanted when he was a boy.
+So finally, at age 71, Ron got a trombone for Christmas.
+This gift touched Ron’s heart, and he proudly displayed his new trombone on the wall.

 He looked at it for six months before thinking it looked funny up there and deciding to learn how to play it.
 Ron is used to trying new things.
 He has taken Tae Kwon Do.
 He is a painter and has studied painting.
 I just found out last week that he had swimming lessons too.
 He said, “I could swim, but I wanted to learn how to do it right.”
-After four years I am still finding out new things about this man.
+After four years, I am still learning about this man.
 He has never stopped learning.

 Ron Learns to Match Pitch

 Ron came to the studio in the fall.
-I had a brand new batch of 5th and 6th graders playing trombone for the first time.
+I had a new batch of 5th and 6th graders playing trombones for the first time.
 My beginning trombone lessons all start the same way.
 We tried to match a pitch.
 Ron couldn’t do it.
 I asked if he could sing.
-He said when he sang it was in church and his wife would elbow him because he sounded so bad.
-Then he’d whistle and again she would elbow him to stop.
-We sang together and I could tell that his wife was right.
-He couldn’t match my pitch and he joined the ranks of the tone-deaf brass.
+He said when he sang, it was in church, and his wife would elbow him because he sounded so bad.
+Then he’d whistle, and again she would elbow him to stop.
+We sang together, and I could tell that his wife was right.
+He couldn’t match my pitch, and he joined the ranks of the tone-deaf brass.

 I knew a cure for tone-deafness in my young brass players.
-I’d try to get Ron to match my pitch in the same way.
+I’d try to get Ron to match my pitch similarly.
 With falsetto voices, we’d practice matching pitches.
-It worked for Ron just like the younger brass players.
+It worked for Ron, just like the younger brass players.
 Soon he was matching my pitch vocally and singing on the pitch with me.
-Now that Ron was singing he understood how to think while he was playing.
-He could think the same way he was while singing when playing the trombone.
-Thinking of the sound he wanted to make before he was making it.
+Now that Ron was singing, he understood how to think while playing.
+He could think the same way he was while singing when playing the trombone and thinking of the sound he wanted to make before he made it.
 He could imagine he was singing while he was playing the trombone.
 Ron excelled at these mental games.

 No Need to Fool Ron He Gets It

-Yogi Berra said, “Baseball is 90% mental and the other half is physical.”
+Yogi Berra said, “Baseball is 90% mental, and the other half is physical.”
 The 5th and 6th graders beginning brass are still physically awkward.
-They don’t understand “the inner game”.
-The way the mind needs to work to enable the body to perform physical activities efficiently.
+They don’t understand “the inner game”—how the mind must work to enable the body to perform physical activities efficiently.
 Ron has been a golfer and a good one.
 I found that he can be told about what the body is doing, then let go and perform the action.
 He understands how to think about the product he is producing and lets go of the middleman.
 “How can you think and hit at the same time?”
 Yogi gets it!
 And so does Ron!

 Ron has been in the zone.
 It is easy to get him in the right mindset for success.
-When I’m teaching a young beginner I am careful not to mention the body in order to keep them focused on the sound they are trying to make.
-If I mention the body they will focus on it instead of the product or sound they are hoping to make.
+When teaching a young beginner, I am careful not to mention the body to keep them focused on the sound they are trying to make.
+If I mention the body, they will focus on it instead of the product or sound they hope to make.
 It is not always easy to stay mentally focused.
-The body gets slow if we ask questions while we are trying to do something.
+The body gets slow if we ask questions while trying to do something.
 Don’t think, just play!

 Putting the Fun in Funeral

 Ron has had a long and eventful life so far.
-I’m pretty sure since he keeps beating me at golf he’s going to have lots of practice time on the trombone before that final concert.
-I find it refreshing to find a man living the late stages of life looking for new adventures.
-Ron has given me a great perspective on dying at a time when I had to say goodbye to my mother and little sister.
-Ron’s 75th birthday is December 12th and I’m so glad he was born.
+I’m pretty sure since he keeps beating me at golf, he will have lots of practice time on the trombone before that final concert.
+It is refreshing to find a man living the late stages of life and looking for new adventures.
+Ron had given me a great perspective on dying at a time when I had to say goodbye to my mother and little sister.
+Ron’s 75th birthday is December 12th, and I’m so glad he was born.
 Happy birthday buddy!

 Playing the trombone is a physical act.
 Air is the fuel for the sounds we make.
-When playing the trombone the deep breathing that occurs helps our body in many ways.
+When playing the trombone, the deep breathing that occurs helps our body in many ways.
 Deep breathing helps your digestion.
-It lowers your heart rate, regulates blood pressure, and helps you relax.
-Deep breathing helps decrease the amount of the stress hormone cortisol is released into your body.
+It lowers your heart rate, regulates blood pressure, and relaxes you.
+Deep breathing helps decrease the amount of the stress hormone cortisol released into your body.

 Aside from the breath, we use muscles.
-Some large but mostly small, but as with any new activity they will be muscles we may not be used to using.
+Some large but mostly small, but as with any new activity, they will be muscles we may not be used to using.
 New muscles being used develop new connections in the brain.
-That awkward feeling you get while you are trying to do something new is a sign that your brain is making new connections.
+That awkward feeling you get while trying to do something new is a sign that your brain is making new connections.
 This is good.

 New Connections in our Brain

 The awkward feeling is not one to run away from but one to embrace.
-Our brain continues to grow even as we age.
-Especially if we keep challenging ourselves.
-When we learn something new our brain changes.
+Our brain continues to grow even as we age, especially if we keep challenging ourselves.
+When we learn something new, our brain changes.
 Learning to play an instrument is very rewarding.
-When you were a toddler learning to walk it didn’t bother you if you fell down.
+When you were a toddler learning to walk, it didn’t bother you if you fell.
 You got up and continued on your way to the candy jar.
 As adults, we can be impatient during this awkward stage and run away from it.
-We activate fight or flight mode but there’s no reason to run.
+We activate fight or flight mode, but there’s no reason to run.
 Playing music is safe.
-If we stick to it we will soon learn to walk, and even run through the pieces of music we desire to play.
+If we stick to it, we will soon learn to walk and even run through the pieces of music we desire to play.

 Neuroplasticity in Music

 Neuroplasticity is the ability of the brain to form and reorganize synaptic connections, especially in response to learning or experience.
-Brain science tells us that learning a new language does wonderful things for the brain and music is a language like no other.
+Brain science tells us that learning a new language does terrific things for the brain, and music is a language like no other.
 Its beautiful mathematical relationships and layers of harmony have the complexity of a chess game.
 The feelings that it can convey seem magical.
-It is a language of sound and vibration that can speak to the human being in deep emotional levels.
+It is a language of sound and vibration that can speak to the human being at deep emotional levels.
 New research on the brain shows the many benefits for adult students.

-Seeing Tony Bennett at age ninety-five perform with Alzheimer’s, and my grandmother at ninety-nine play the piano while singing dutch hymns from her childhood, I am certain that music goes deeper than the mind.
+Seeing Tony Bennett, at age ninety-five, perform with Alzheimer’s, and my grandmother, at ninety-nine, play the piano while singing dutch hymns from her childhood, I am confident that music goes deeper than the mind.
 These musicians go past the brain’s malfunction and let the music inside flow out.
 It can be something that will keep you growing and learning or at least sharing through your golden years.
-Musicians understand that retirement is not an option and I am ok with that.
+Musicians understand that retirement is not an option, and I am ok with that.